 Add a multivitamin tablet/supplements to your day.
 Multivitamins can help ensure that couples who are trying to conceive are getting all of the nutrients they need.
 Keep in mind, however, that a multivitamin alone will never replace the benefits of eating a balanced, healthy diet.
 It can, however, give you what might be an extra dose of any vitamins or minerals that you need during the day, and can work alongside your dieting efforts to meet your nutritional needs – and address diet-related fertility issues.
 For women, it also helps you build up reserves that you will need to support a growing child such as iron and calcium which are easily depleted during pregnancy.

 TIPS FOR MEN

 Actively include foods with folic acid in your diet.
 While folic acid is a B-vitamin and could fall under the “eat fruits and vegetables” category, it’s so important that it’s worth mentioning separately.
 Folic acid is best known for helping to reduce the risk of certain birth defects when it’s taken by women.
 Now research also suggests that it’s important for the production of healthy sperm.
 In fact, one study found that folic acid can actually lower the risk of sperm abnormalities by 20 to 30 percent.
 To be safe and to take full advantage of folic acid’s benefits, we recommend that men eat or drink 400 micrograms of it each day.
-Fortified breakfast cereals, leafy greens, legumes, and orange juice should be enough to help you do this – and if you’re still worried […]
+Fortified breakfast cereals, leafy greens, legumes, and orange juice should be enough to help you do this – and if […]